RedisLabs/redislabs-docs/content/rs/references/cli-utilities/rladmin/upgrade.md

                 [ { latest_with_modules | and module module_name <module name> version <version> module_args <arguments string> } ]
 ```

+As of v6.2.4, the default behavior for `upgrade db` has changed.
+It is now controlled by a new parameter that sets the default upgrade policy used to create new databases and to upgrade ones already in the cluster.
+To learn more, see [`tune cluster default_redis_version`]({{<relref "/rs/references/cli-utilities/rladmin/tune#tune-cluster">}}).

 ### Parameters

 | Parameters                 | Type/Value               | Description                                                                                                            |